Digital-Humans-23/a1/README.md

 *Figure 1: The control pipeline of kinematic walking controller: 1) trajectory planning 2) computing desired joint angles by IK.*

-We start from five trajectories: 1 for base, and other 4 for feet.
-We plan the trajectories given target velocity of the robot base (body) and a timeline of the foot contacts (i.e. *when* and *how long* does a foot contact with a ground.)
+We start from five trajectories: one for base, and other four for feet.
+We plan the trajectories given a target velocity of the robot's base (body) and a timeline of foot contacts (i.e. *when* and *how long* does a foot contact with a ground.)
-The details of how we plan the timeline of foot contacts, and how we generate the target trajectories, are out of scope of this assignment.
+The details of how we plan the timeline of foot contacts, and how we generate the target trajectories are out of scope of this assignment.
 But in Ex.3, we will have a sneak peek of *trajectory planning* procedure for the robot's base.

 Our goal is tracking all the five target trajectories at the same time.
-We will simplify this problem by assuming the robot's base (somehow...) always perfectly tracks a target base trajectory.
-Then, we want to find **desired joint angles** for each leg that allow the foot (i.e. the end effector of individual leg) to reach a target position.
+We will simplify this problem by assuming the robot's base (somehow...) always perfectly tracks the target base trajectory.
+Then, we want to find **desired joint angles** for each leg that allow the foot (i.e. the end effector of individual leg) to reach the corresponding target position.
 We can effectively formulate this as an IK problem.
 Since the robot has four legs, by solving four IK problems, we can obtain desired configuration of the robot.

 ![figure: overview2](imgs/overview2.png)

-*Figure 2: Don't freak out!, this is a skeletal visualization of our Dogbot.
+*Figure 2: Don't be frightened!, this is a skeletal visualization of our Dogbot.
 Assuming the base is at the target position, we want to find **desired joint angles** for each leg that allow the foot (i.e. the end effector of individual leg) to reach its corresponding target position.
 Note.
 You can render skeletal view by Main Menu > Draw options > Draw Skeleton.*